tosmi-ansible/ansible-pipeline-demo/README.md

 our infrastructure via tools like [Helm](https://helm.io) or [Operators](https://operatorhub.io/).

-OpenShift is not a strong requirement, any Kubernetes distribution or even upstream Kubernetes could also be leveraged.
+OpenShift is not a strong requirement for this demo, any Kubernetes distribution or even upstream Kubernetes could also be leveraged (but is untested and might eat your beloved cat).

 > :warning: **Persistent storage is required**: For Gitea and the
 > Automation Controller you are going to need persistent storage in
 > OpenShift or Kubernetes.

 Deploying our pipeline would also be possible without OpenShift.
-The only thing that needs to be replaces is Tekton.
-But there are plenty of tools available for replacement:
+The only thing that needs to be replaced is Tekton.
+There are plenty of options available:

 - [Jenkins](https://www.jenkins.io) for the classic CI/CD tooling
 - [Gitlab pipelines](https://docs.gitlab.com/ee/ci/pipelines/)